igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/various/anycallback/AnyCallback.md

 ## Instructions

-Given list of integers and callback implement the **recursive** function which returns `true` if simple value in the list passed to callback returns `true`, otherwise return `false`.
+Given list of integers and callback implement a **recursive** function which returns `true` if simple value in the list passed to callback returns `true`, otherwise return `false`.

 [Puzzle](AnyCallback.kt) | [Solution](AnyCallbackSolution.kt)